 I can’t imagine all potential use cases voice assistants are going to enable.
 However, compared to today’s possibilities, stage three holds an unmatchable potential for insights and efficiency.

 So what’s stage three about?
-Actually, it’s just the next natural evolvement.
-Instead of asking basic questions, you will be able to go for more sophisticated things.
+It’s just the next natural evolvement.
+Instead of asking essential questions, you will be able to go for more sophisticated things.
 Questions that include more variables or operations.

 Here are two examples: